How to Dead Bug Exercise

 3. Understanding the Benefits of Dead Bug Exercise

-Unlike the crunches that have been working, the dead bug workout is something different, something that goes beyond statislisation of the core muscles.
+Unlike the crunches that have been working, the dead bug workout is something different, something that goes beyond statislization of the core muscles.
 When you identify why weight lifting is key, you will be able to understand the importance of adding this to your workout regime.
 Here are some key advantages of performing the dead bug exercise:

 Dead Bug Exercise